Accessing streaming content is easy, keeping it organized isn’t.

 Flexibility to customize

-Give users full control to customize, prioritize and organize content based on their viewing habits across all of their subscriptions.
+Give users full control by providing freedom to customize and prioritize their content preferences based on their specific viewing habits.

 Content discoverability